vosaul/status.im/content/tutorials.md

 </aside>

+If you are on Android, please use the `.apk` files linked above.
+If you're on iOS and can't get a TestFlight invite, you can [build Status yourself](https://wiki.status.im/contributing/development/building-status/).
 Our wiki guidelines should be all you need, but if you get lost come ask around in [our Slack](https://slack.status.im).
+You can also use and adapt this [gist](https://gist.github.com/andytudhope/a06e1c9916e23909321f6ac427aaf348), though you will need to change the UUID by running `instruments -s devices`, choosing the simulator you want to use and replacing the UUID in the script with your own.
+You will also need iTerm2.

 ## Networking and Debugging